HerodotusDev/hdp-module-template/README.md

 RUST_LOG=debug make run-hdp
 ```

-To understand the command breakdown, it uses `0x5222A4` as the first public input and specifies the module’s build JSON file. `-p input.json -b batch.json` runs the preprocessing step, while `-c cairo.pie` initiates trace generation.
+Here’s a breakdown of the command: it uses `0x5222A4` as the first public input and specifies the module’s build JSON file.
+The flags `-p input.json -b batch.json` run the preprocessing step, while `-c cairo.pie` initiates trace generation.
 The `--save-fetch-keys-file key.json` option saves the keys of fetched data for debugging.

+For multi-input configurations with various visibility settings, you can separate inputs with commas, like this: `public.0x1, public.0x1, private.0x2`.
+Ensure `--local-class-path` matches the path from which the command is run.

 ```sh
 hdp run-module --module-inputs public.0x5222A4 --local-class-path ./custom_module/target/dev/custom_module_get_parent.compiled_contract_class.json -p input.json -b batch.json --save-fetch-keys-file key.json -c cairo.pie
 ```

-Successful execution should display logs similar to this:
+Successful execution should display logs similar to the following:

 ```console
 2024-10-30T11:26:52.369335Z  INFO hdp::cairo_runner::run: number of steps: 22959